When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

-The plastic feet, which were salvaged from redundant modern home office furniture, have a steel thread through the middle which screws into the base of furniture.
+The plastic feet, which were salvaged from redundant modern home office furniture, have a steel thread through the middle, which screws into the base.

 Therefore, I simply drilled a hole on the underside of each leg, near the ends, using a drill bit just a millimetre smaller, and screwed the feet to the legs.